spawnmarvel/azure-automation-bicep-and-labs/README.md

 https://learn.microsoft.com/en-us/training/modules/build-flexible-bicep-templates-conditions-loops/

-## Make bicep files for all environments in the labs for applied skills with tags azure administrator
+## Labs for applied skills with tags azure administrator

 * They are on github, this forces you to read, deploy bicep and learn
 * Use Azure to spin up resources with bicep